IBM Purging The Old Guard, More Unofficial Layoffs

 CURING THE COMMON COLD

-It has been suggested that Watson technolgy is being used to cure cancer.
+It has been suggested that Watson technology is being used to cure cancer.
 I like others wish for this as I lost my mother to that disease.
 Along with AIDS and the common cold, I have my doubts that we’ll really see this in our lifetime.
 By then, trillions will be spent.
 Like Global Warming, we could do more by helping to feed the starving and providing help and aid to millions.
 This is not what Watson is about though last spring, it was the advertising win of 2010.

 So the jury is out on whether it will succeed in medical or some other breakthrough.
 For now, it was the promotional prime time win last year.